Faculty of Business and Law

 You are required to vacate the room on submission of your PhD/Master’s thesis unless previous arrangements have been made.

-To apply for a storage locker or to report know of any problems with them, contact Jenny.Goodison@curtin.edu.au.
+To apply for a storage locker or to report any problems with them, contact FBL-HDR@curtin.edu.au

-The two meeting rooms are available to all Hub users.
-Both meeting rooms can also be accessed casually whenever they are free, as long the room is vacated for bookings.
-These meeting rooms are not intended for solo work or primarily social activities, and work related use will take precedence over casual users.
+The meeting rooms are available to all Hub users (including Curtin staff).
+The meeting room is not intended for solo work or primarily social activities and work related use will take precedence.

-Each Hub location contains a common room for the use of Business and Law HDR students and staff.
+The HDR Hub contains a common room for the use of Business and Law HDR students and staff.
 The area is equipped with:

 - Sandwich maker